 \section{Quantifying and correcting biases: determining the $\Lz$ mass}

 The accuracy of the calibration procedure proposed in Section~\ref{sec:formalism} is studied using the simulation described in Section~\ref{sec:simulation} for the example of the LHCb detector.
-Two illustrative studies are performed to validate the method using publicaly available information on detector performance.
-For these studies, reasonable ranges for the parameters $\alpha$, $\delta$, $\Delta \theta$ and $\Delta \omega$ are chosen based on available LHCb performance information (table~\ref{tab:parameters}).
+Two illustrative studies are performed to validate the method using publicly available information on detector performance.
+For these studies, reasonable ranges for the parameters $\alpha$, $\delta$, $\Delta \theta$ and $\Delta \omega$ are chosen based on available information on the performance of the current LHCb alignment and calibration procedures (Table~\ref{tab:parameters}).
 Reference \cite{LHCb:2014set} states that the LHCb detector material is known with a relative precision of $10 \, \%$.
 From \cite{Fave:2008zz} a particle sees on average a $35\,\%$ of a radiation length ($X_0$) of material before the LHCb dipole magnet.
-Multiplying these values gives $\Delta X_0 = t/X_{0}^{\textrm{Si}} = 3.5 \, \%$ listed in table~\ref{tab:parameters}.
+Multiplying these values gives the value $\Delta X_0 = t/X_{0}^{\textrm{Si}} = 3.5 \, \%$ listed in Table~\ref{tab:parameters}.
 To convert from $X_{0}^{Si}$ to $\delta$ the detector material is taken to be silicon \footnote{Aluminium gives similar results.} and the expected energy loss is generated using the Bethe formula and the information on material properties in ~\cite{PDG2024,Sternheimer:1983mb}.
-In the calibration procedure, equation~\ref{eq:paramB} is used.
+In the calibration procedure, Equation~\ref{eq:paramB} is used.
 To fit the $\KS$ and $\Lz$ invariant-mass distributions, a Crystal Ball function is used \cite{Skwarnicki:1986xj}.
 In this way, the impact of radiative corrections is taken into account following the procedure described in \cite{LHCb:2023ood}.
 In these illustrative studies, the influence of background is ignored.
 The relatively long lifetime of the $\KS$ means that the combinatorial background is small.
-In a more realistic study, the background of $\LPPI$ decays should be considered.
-Background from source does not have an impact when selecting candidates with $\R \approx 1$ (Figure~\ref{fig1}(b)).
-However, $\LPPI$ decays must be vetoed or included as a component in fits to the full sample.
+In a more realistic study, the background of $\LPPI$ decays needs to be considered.
+Though background from $\LPPI$ decays does not have an impact when selecting candidates with $\R \approx 1$ (Figure~\ref{fig2}) it must be vetoed or included as a component in fits to the full sample.